Anders Refn

 Anders Refn (born 8 April 1944) is a Danish film editor and director.

 Biography

 Refn graduated from the National Film School of Denmark in 1969.
-He has credits for 72 features and TV series, as well as a 10 shorts and 26 documentaries.
+He has credits for 72 features and TV series, as well as 10 shorts and 26 documentaries.
 Refn has often worked as assistant director and technical director, and worked with Lars von Trier as editor of Breaking the Waves (1996) and Antichrist (2009).
 He was assistant director of Dancer in the Dark (2000), Dogville (2003), Melancholia, and Nymphomaniac (2013).

 Refn in 2004 was awarded an Honorary Bodil Award for his overall achievement in Danish film.

-Refn is married to cinematographer Vibeke Winding; they are parents of Nicolas Winding Refn, who has also become a director, editor and producer.
+Refn is married to cinematographer Vibeke Winding; they are parents of Nicolas Winding Refn, who has also become a director, editor, and producer.